gitrashid/SCRIPT_Enable_RDP_RHEL_CENTOS/README.md

-# Welcome to GitHub Desktop!
+# Welcome to Rashid's GitHub!

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+This Script to enable XRDP In Redhat and CentOS 7 or 8 Stream or Higher.